Chapter 11 Haig 121224

 keep the attack going all afternoon.
 They followed their usual tactic of

-trying to flank both sides of the recon patrol, where they soon ran into
+trying to flank both sides of the recon patrol.
+Soon, they ran into

-the charging B company reinforcements.
-This created heavy casualties for
+the charging "B" Company reinforcements.
+This created heavy casualties

-point.
-Enemy soldiers, who were caught between the recon patrol and the
+soldiers, who were caught between the recon patrol and the artillery

-artillery fires were annihilated.
-However, B company did not fare as well,
+fires were annihilated.
+However, "B" Company grunts did not fare very

-the fighting.
-Five B company people were killed outright, and most of
+these grunts were killed or wounded.
+Five "B" Company people were killed outright, and most of the

 Division rarely fielded more than a hundred men in a company.
 With that

-company was also called on to join the fight.
-However, they did not have
+“A” company was also called on to join the fight.
+However, they did not

-a single man killed.
-This is good evidence that A company arrived at the
+have a single man killed.
+This is good evidence that “A” company arrived

-fight, after the remainder of B company people had established effective
+at the fight, after the remainder of “B” Company people had established

-counter fire positions.
-A Company was also the beneficiary of effective
+effective counter fire positions.
+“A” Company was also the beneficiary

-artillery fires.
-Those fires where already having a devastating effect
+of effective artillery fires.
+Those fires where already having a

-analysis done fifty some years too late.
-Maybe, if this analysis had been done
+done fifty some years too late.
+Maybe, if this analysis had been done at

-at the time, by an ole NCO warhorse, instead of a new clerk, we could
+the time, by an old NCO warhorse, instead of a new clerk, we could have

-have better realized some things that we were doing wrong.
-Maybe we
+better realized some things that we could do better.
+Maybe we could

 The noise made by bombing and gunfire, coming from Haig's